ben-dh3/music_web_app/README.md

 # Seed the development database (ensure you have run `pipenv shell` first)
 ; python seed_dev_database.py

-# Run the tests
+# Run the tests (with extra logging)
-; pytest
+; pytest -sv

 # Run the web server
-; flask --debug run
+; python app.py
-# Now visit http://localhost:5000/smile in your browser
+# Now visit http://localhost:5000/emoji in your browser
 ```

 If you would like to remove the example code: